PEA-Diffusion: Parameter-Efficient Adapter with Knowledge Distillation in non-English Text-to-Image Generation: Related Work.

-KD was first proposed by Hinton et at.~\cite{hinton2015distilling} for model compression.
-KD transfers the knowledge in the output logits of a teacher model with a large size to a smaller student model without obvious performance degradation.
+KD~\cite{hinton2015distilling} transfers the knowledge in the output logits of a teacher model with a large size to a smaller student model without obvious performance degradation.
 The feature map in the hidden states and attention output space can also be used for KD to help students mimic teacher capability~\cite{jiao2019tinybert,hou2020dynabert}.
 Masked Generative Distillation~\cite{yang2022masked} introduces a feature masking scheme into KD to improve students’ representation power by forcing them to recover the masked features.
 Inspired by masked image modeling, the supervised masked KD model is proposed by inserting label information into self-distillation frameworks.
 However, to the best of our knowledge, KD has not been fully explored for training multilingual T2I generations.
 In this paper, we apply KD methods to language transfer in T2I and further harness the power of the PEA module through combination to achieve significant improvements.